TerjeRu/adpowershell/README.md

 Each script in this repository is tailored for specific AD tasks.
 Here's how to use them:

-    File Operations: Scripts related to file operations in AD...
-        FileName.ps1: Description of what this script does.
-Usage instructions.
-        AnotherFile.ps1: Description and usage.

-    Group Management: Scripts for managing AD groups...
+    Group Management:
-        GroupScript.ps1: Description and usage instructions.
+    GetGroupMembersFromSeveralGroups.ps1
+       retrieves all members, including nested group members from a list of groups in a csv

+    File Operations:

-    User Account Handling: Scripts for user account management...
+    User Account Handling:
-        UserScript.ps1: Description and instructions.

 Remember to modify the file, group, user names, and file paths in the scripts as applicable to your AD environment.

 Customization
 Most scripts will require some level of customization to work in your environment.
 Look for comments in the scripts indicating where changes are likely needed.

 Contributing
 Contributions to this repository are welcome.
 To contribute:

     Fork the repository.